epiliper/rumina/README.md

 * **none** (default): process the input as one file without splitting into subfiles.
 If your system has ~16GB of RAM, this is suitable for bams containing up to 1e7 reads.
 Using this option with larger bams may result in memory overuse.

 ##### `--delete_temps` (optional, off by default)
-deletes pipeline-generated files needed temporarily for processing.<br>Can save gigabytes of space when working with large files |
+deletes pipeline-generated files needed temporarily for processing.<br>Can save gigabytes of space when working with large files
 ##### `--report_coverage` (optional, off by default)
 generates coverage and depth .csv reports on output files using `bedtools genomecov`.
-Doing this with large bam files can increase the runtime by several minutes per file |
+Doing this with large bam files can increase the runtime by several minutes per file

 #### Todo

+- establish UMI clustering methods for shotgun sequencing methods
+- make illustrations for:
+    - general pipeline process from input to output
+    - bam file splitting
+- actually have an explanation in the README for what the pipeline does